On this blog, I set out with six objectives in mind:

 3. To promote sustainable, affordable and accessible kink for all.

 Here at Kinky With A Twist, we know how it feels to be segregated by society.
 Whether it’s due to physical appearance or our financial situation, there have been numerous occasions when things have not been as we would have hoped.
-We firmly believe that anyone who wants one, should have access to a safe, friendly and accepting BDSM community.
-We believe that they should have access to robust and attractive accessories and that these things should be available to anyone and everyone without compromising in other areas.
+We firmly believe that anyone who wants one should have access to a safe, friendly and accepting BDSM community, we believe that they should have access to robust and attractive toys and accessories and that these things should be available to anyone and everyone, everywhere..

 4. To promote an acceptance of BDSM dynamics as part of the wider sexuality spectrum.

 In today’s world, acceptance is encouraged and marginalisation is frowned upon.
-It is now criminal to attack or visibly exclude another based upon their race, religion, gender or sexuality, yet still, kinky people are not included within that category.
-For many in the BDSM community, kink is not merely something that we do in the bedroom, it is an innate need that we regard as part of our sexuality and should be accepted and treated that way.
-We will not harm you nor conduct ourselves in a way that is inappropriate for the setting, we simply wish to be able to enjoy our personal relationships without fear, harm or judgement.
-One of our aims here at Kinky With A Twist is to demonstrate that kinky people can still lead perfectly normal-looking lives and behave as decent and moral members of society, regardless of our relationship styles and private proclivities.
+It is now criminal to attack or visibly exclude another person based upon their race, religion, gender or sexuality, yet still, kinky people are not included within that category.
+For many in the BDSM community, kink is not merely something that we do in the bedroom, it is an innate part of who we are.
+We will not harm you nor conduct ourselves in a way that is inappropriate for the setting, we simply wish to be able to enjoy our personal relationships and identities without fear, harm or judgement.
+One of my aims here at Kinky With A Twist is to demonstrate that kinky people can still lead perfectly normal-looking lives and behave as decent and moral members of society, regardless of our relationship styles and private proclivities.